Glossary of Terms

-Archival: Paper that is not only acid free but also lignin and sulfur free.
-Most commonly used to repair and restore historic documents, the paper must be long lasting without causing deterioration to itself or other materials it may come in contact with.
+Archival: Paper is not only acid free but also lignin and sulfur free.
+Most commonly used repair and restore historic documents, the paper must long lasting with causing deterioration to itself or other materials it may come in contact with.

 Bagasse: The fiber left over after extracting sugar from sugarcane.

 Bamboo: A grass yielding a fiber used for papermaking.

 Basis Weight: The weight in pounds ream of paper.
 It metric counterpart is grammage, where mass per unit area is expressed in units of grams per square meter.